ssoehdata/PowerBI_sample_project/README.md

 #### This is a sample project made in PowerBI with an outline of the steps below:
 1) Data Source

-   I obained the data, which is a real survey conducted to inquire data professionals about      their salaries, job roles and related info.
+   and related info.
 File format is a .csv file.
    The dataset was obtained here: https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx